They were the members of the All-American League; they came from cities near and far.

 Because for all the stand-out one-liners ("Lay off the high ones!"
 "I like the high ones!") it was the film's premise that, as the tagline said, "a woman's place is at home...first, second and third," that truly landed.
 "Seeing girls take up not just baseball but other sports because they were inspired by the movie is just amazing," said Davis of knowing she's pretty much required viewing for any adolescent girl with even a shred of athleticism.
 "It's hard to even calculate how many women were impacted by this film."

-So step up to the plate, because we're celebrating the 28th anniversary of this game-changer of a film by throwing up some striking facts about how it all came together, including an answer to the big question: Did Dottie truly drop the ball?
+So step up to the plate, because we're celebrating this game-changer of a film by throwing up some striking facts about how it all came together, including an answer to the big question: Did Dottie truly drop the ball?